You can only stay lost for so long…

 Hanky J rolled his shoulders like a boxer, and then put his hands on the rusted rail of the pool fence.
 He looked like he was going to vault right over it.

 “Nope,” Bim said, straightening his elbow and flopping onto his back again.
 “Man, I’m gonna have such a farmer’s tan.”

 “Weird.
 I’ve got nothing on my docket, either.
 I don’t remember things getting this slow before.”

 Bim wasn’t ready to talk shop just yet.
-He wanted to keep Hanky J in a state of annoyance a bit longer, but he wasn’t cooperating.
+He wanted to keep Hanky J in a state of annoyance a bit longer, but his partner wasn’t cooperating.